-Falk Feddersen: Class Nearshore Physical Oceanography (SIO 261, Spring 2017)
+Falk Feddersen: Class Nearshore Physical Oceanography (SIO 261, Spring 2020)

 Nearshore Physical OceanographySIOC 261

 Professor Falk Feddersen

-Office Hours: TBD
+Office Hours: Zoom, TBD

 Description This course, Nearshore Physical Oceanography, will cover the basic physics of the nearshore and coastal regions spanning the surfzone to the outer shelf.
 Topics covered will include how surface gravity waves, winds, and tides force circulation and its intrinsic response across this region.
 Additional topics are also possible.